kazuyakuza/space-invaders-game/.kilocode/workflows/critical-workflow.md

 - IMPORTANT: this step indicates that the Orchestrator Agent must drive the overall process.
 The analysis and implementation details should be handled by the appropriate agents.
 This is detailed in the below steps.
 - Process items within the TODO file in the order they are defined.
 - Before starting a new item, commit any pending changes to the current branch with a meaningful message.
-- Ask the user for clarifications or to confirm implementation plans if necessary.
+- Ask the user for clarifications or to confirm implementation plans when necessary.
 - Adhere to all other defined rules and workflows (e.g., creating unit tests for new features).
 - For each item follow next steps in current section 4.